ShivamBhosale/100DaysOfCode/index.md

 ## Day 50 - Rewind3
 Since it is my 50th day of the 100DaysOfCode Challenge I decided to go back and brush up my concepts.

+## Day 51 - Generators
+Today I practised generators by following a tutorial I'm also planning to practise few concepts from "Cracking the Coding Interview" Book.